salacoste/mcp-n8n-workflow-builder/README.md

 If you're using a different version of n8n, some API endpoints or node types may differ.
 Please report any compatibility issues in the GitHub repository.

 ## Changelog

+### Version 0.7.0
+- Enhanced trigger node detection and compatibility with n8n 1.82.3
+- Improved handling of workflow activation when no trigger node exists
+- Added proper handling of different trigger node types (schedule, webhook)
+- Fixed tag management with proper conflict handling and UUID generation
+- Updated documentation with trigger node requirements and compatibility notes
+- Improved test-mcp-tools.js with enhanced workflow testing and error handling

 ### Version 0.6.1
 - Fixed NPM package configuration